DovetailSoftware/sdk-docs/docfx_project/sdk/toolkit_html/fcsfa/fcsfa_cr_contr_itm.md

 -19                                           The specified product is priced as a percentage of parent, but no parent was given

--20                                           The specified product is priced as a percentage of child � not supported for this API
+-20                                           The specified product is priced as a percentage of child - not supported for this API

 -21                                           The specified purchase order is not found for the contract schedule.

 -22                                           The mod_level is not found for the parent contract item.

-**Examples  **
+**Examples**

  Create a new line item for quote "2".
 A total of 3 Notebooks are quoted for the default schedule.
 Add a comment, and relate to purchase order '222'.